-For information about the settings on the current page, click the Help link on the upper right side of a page.
+For information about the settings on the current page, click the link on the right side of a page or the More... link at the bottom of the help panel on the UI.

 The following figure shows an example of the online help available from the links on the user interface.